We're Field Day

 Reyna Groff

 Reyna is an artist with a flair for storytelling, character, and design.
-When she’s not making beautiful art here in Madison, you might find Reyna traveling the world and putting her three languages to good use.
+When she’s not making beautiful art and keeping administrative things running smoothly here in Madison, you might find Reyna traveling the world and putting her three languages to good use.
 Kids (and adults) fall in love with Reyna’s whimsical, creative characters.
 She enjoys tactile hobbies like baking, printmaking, and papermaking, and is a firm believer in helping others develop new passions through playful learning and collaboration.

 Rodney Lambright II